GoogleChrome/web.dev/README.md

 # web.dev [Archived]

-**Note:** This site got migrated to a new platform and this repository is available in a read-only mode. **We will not be merging new pull requests**.
+**Note:** This site is migrated to a new platform and this repository is available in a read-only mode. **We will not be merging new pull requests**.
 Please raise content issues in the new [issue tracker](https://issuetracker.google.com/issues/new?component=1400680&pli=1&template=1857359).

 web.dev is the ultimate resource for developers of all backgrounds to learn, create, and solve on the web.
 It's meant to not only educate developers, but